Akash-TechEnthusiast/railway-root-multi-module/railway-web/README.md

 ****  Application Profile Management in Spring Boot ****

+we have collection api list in the railway-web application

+with names IndianRailway_Run_Collection.postman_collection.json

+we can import this file into postman and run after every api implementation other api' s should not break majorly with jap api s like create and update fetch api for passenger

+it will be main and basic structure for all other entities

 if we mention spring.profile.active=dev
 in application.properties file then it will take dev profile from application-dev.properties file along with common properties from application.properties file as well